nickcrider/ot-docs/docs/simulating.md

     python.exe --version
     ```

-If this is not higher than 3.7.6, you have another version of Python installed; this
+If this isn't higher than 3.7.6, you have another version of Python installed; this
 happens frequently on OS X and sometimes on Windows.
 We recommend using
-a tool like [pyenv](https://github.com/pyenv/pyenv) to manage multiple
+a tool like [`pyenv`](https://github.com/pyenv/pyenv) to manage multiple
 Python versions.
 This is particularly useful on OS X, which has a
-built-in install of Python 2.7 that should not be removed.
+built-in install of Python 2.7 that shouldn't be removed.

 Once Python is installed, install the [opentrons
 package](https://pypi.org/project/opentrons/) using `pip`: